-Introduction to the Old Testament 3 0 3 REL 211 Prerequisite: ENG 110 or 111 the development of policies to implement information security controls.
-Topics include
+REL 211 Introduction to the Old Testament 3 3 Prerequisite: ENG 110 or 111

 This course is a survey of the literature of the Hebrews with readings from the law, prophets, and other writings.
 Emphasis is placed on the use of literary, historical, archeological, and cultural analysis.
-Upon completion, students should be able to use the tools of critical analysis
+Upon completion, students should be able to use the tools of critical analysis to read and understand Old Testament literature.
+Approved for transfer as a general education core course in Humanities/Fine Arts.
+(On Demand) Online-(F)